 FOCUSED ON CLIMATE CHANGE IN THE CARIBBEAN

-WASHINGTON, D.C. – Global Americans is proud to launch a new research initiative evaluating climate change in the Caribbean.
-This independent project will examine the effects of climate change on the Caribbean.
-At the end of this project, Global Americans will offer specific recommendations on how to address myriad of climate change issues, including climate finance, climate migration, illicit economic activities, and the future of the blue economy.
+WASHINGTON, D.C. – Global Americans is proud to publicly launch a new research initiative evaluating climate change and its global effects, with a particular focus on climate change in the Caribbean.
+This independent project will bring together critical U.S. and Caribbean actors to produce a series of working papers and reports covering the most pressing climate change issues.
+In addition to the reports, Global Americans will convene a series of public and private events, designed to provide policymakers with an opportunity to engage on climate change issues, as well as build a foundation for further cooperation among government officials, civil society actors, and the private sector.
+At the end of this project, Global Americans will offer specific recommendations for policymakers across the hemisphere.

-The fight against climate change is at a critical inflection point.
-Given that climate change knows no borders, only enduring and coordinated efforts can adequately address the problem.
+The fight against climate change is at a critical inflection point, and only concerted and coordinated efforts can adequately address the growing scale of the problem.
 As new climate-related events inevitably arise, international cooperation will be vital for disaster recovery and resilience.

-Therefore, as part of this project, Global Americans is excited to announce the formation of a High-Level Working Group, comprised of current and former policymakers, seasoned foreign service professionals, business leaders, civil society representatives, and scholars.
+Therefore, as part of this project, Global Americans is excited to announce the formation of a High-Level Working Group, comprised of seasoned policymakers, scholars, government officials, and civil society representatives.
 The High-Level Working Group will serve as a forum for nonpartisan and transregional discussion, providing expert analysis on a series of research-intensive reports.

 In the coming months, Global Americans will present findings to policymakers and civil society leaders across the hemisphere.
 The reports will also be featured on the Global Americans website and across other relevant Global Americans social media and multimedia channels.

 Global Americans would like to thank the Open Society Foundations for their generous support of this project.
 A special thanks to all of our project contributors for their commitment and dedication to this initiative.
 We look forward to sharing more on this project in the months ahead.